You can apply for a place at a primary, infant or junior school from 29 October 2018

 - Previously looked after children are those who have previously been in the care of a local authority in accordance with Section 22 of the Children Act 1989(a) and who have left that care through adoption, a child arrangement order (in accordance with section 8 of the Children Act 1989 and as amended by the Children and Families Act 2014) or special guardianship order (in accordance with section 14A of the Children Act 1989).

 Applying under exceptional medical or social criteria

-If you wish to apply under a school's exceptional medical or social criteria you must provide relevant information, including medical evidence, to support your case at the time of your application.
+If you wish to apply under a school's exceptional medical or social criteria you must provide relevant information, including medical evidence, where appropriate, to support your case at the time of your application.

-Providing evidence does not guarantee that a child will be given priority at a particular school and in each case a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at one particular school above any other.
+Providing evidence does not guarantee that a child will be given priority at a particular school.
+In each case, a decision will be made based on the merits of the case and whether the evidence demonstrates that a placement should be made at one particular school above any other.

 In addition, routine child minding arrangements would not normally be considered to be an exceptional social reason for placement at a particular school.

 We reserve the right to refer medical evidence to our designated medical officer, where necessary, to assist us in making a decision about medical priority for a school place.

 If you have a council tax account number this must be provided with your application.
 If you do not have a council tax account number (for example some private tenants, or armed forces families living in service family accommodation in the United Kingdom), you must provide alternative evidence of your address with your application which should be a copy of your signed tenancy agreement and a utility bill.

 Evidence to support applications under exceptional medical or social criteria must be provided with your form by 15 January 2019.